shihyuntang/mywebsite-hugo-/content/tutorials/astro-stat/1-3 Bayesian.md

    \chi^2 = -2 \ln{L}
 $$
 > The $\chi^2$ is just -2 times the log-likelihood of a Gaussian model on observation.
+>
-This formulation arises from the exponential component of the PDF of the normal distribution, which is what a likelihood function usually take, thus, a easier way to remember how to calculate the likelihood.
+These formulation arises from the exponential component of the PDF of the normal distribution, which is what a likelihood function usually take, thus, a easier way to remember how to calculate the likelihood.